HiPerCoRe/KTT/documentation/ktt_api.md

 Updates scalar argument, which is utilized by currently tuned kernel.
 This method is useful for iterative kernel launches.

-* `void updateArgumentVector(const size_t argumentId, const void* argumentData, const size_t dataSizeInBytes)`:
+* `void updateArgumentVector(const size_t argumentId, const void* argumentData)`:
 Updates vector argument, which is utilized by currently tuned kernel.
+Preserves number of elements inside the argument.
 This method is useful for iterative kernel launches.

+* `void updateArgumentVector(const size_t argumentId, const void* argumentData, const size_t numberOfElements)`:
+Updates vector argument, which is utilized by currently tuned kernel.
+Possibly also modifies number of elements inside the argument.
+This method is useful for iterative kernel launches.

+* `std::vector<size_t> convertFromDimensionVector(const DimensionVector& vector)`:
+Converts provided dimension vector to standard vector.

+* `DimensionVector convertToDimensionVector(const std::vector<size_t>& vector)`
+Converts provided standard vector to dimension vector.
+If provided vector size is less than 3, fills remaining dimension vector positions with 1s.

 Tuning manipulator example
 --------------------------